-Long-term trends 1979-2014
+Long-term trend 1979-2015

 Long term trends in the Netherlands are visualized for EcoQO performance in Figure i and for average mass in Figure ii.
 Both graphs show data as running 5-year averages (periods with 10 or less birds in the sample are not shown).
 The main message from the EcoQO graph is that throughout our period of observation, ecological quality has not been in compliance with the OSPAR EcoQO target.
 The EcoQO performance over 5-year periods has varied between 50% and 91%, whereas the target is that it should go below 10%.
-The most recent average of 57% of fulmars exceeding the critical 0.1 gram level is not as good as in two earlier periods.
-Measured over the long term data set, and using trend analysis, EcoQO performance is significantly improving (Table ii; p=0.012) but over the past 10 years the reduction is not significant.
+The most recent average of 53% of fulmars exceeding the 0.1 gram threshold is an improvement compared to the previous 5-year period.
+EcoQO performance is slowly but significantly improving both over the long term data (p=0.003) and over the recent 10-year period (p=0.002) (Table ii).